alligrader/ui-ux/ux/user-stories.md

 ## TAs

+- High: As a TA Roger can create an account so that he can access the site
+- High: As a TA Roger can login so that he can access the site
+- High: As a TA Roger can logout so that he can protect his information
 - High: As a TA, Roger can see a suggested grade and obvious errors so that he doesn't need to check everything.
 - Low: As a TA, Roger can see potential cheating and check it out so that he doesn't have to check every single student's project.
 - High: As a TA, Roger can access all his students' projects in one place so that he doesn't have to go looking for them and he can maintain a grade history.